 As a theologian, he taught, against those who sought to compromise the Faith for the sake of political and religious unity, that Jesus Christ was the incarnate Son of God, fully divine,and fully human, thus having two complete wills, natures, and energies.
-For his stubborn confession of Christ the Truth, St. Maximus was persecuted by compromising imperial authorities, put on trial three times, and finally, having had his tongue and right hand with which he had so eloquently defended the Faith cut off, he was sent into exile, where he soon died on August 13, 662.
+For his stubborn confession of Christ the Truth, St. Maximus was persecuted by compromising imperial authorities, put on trial three times, and finally, having had his tongue and right hand with which he had so eloquently defended the Faith cut off, he was sent into exile to what is now Tsageri, Georgia, where he soon died on August 13, 662.

 As an instructor in the spiritual life, St. Maximus gave detailed, practical guidance in how to live as a Christian, overcome our sinful passions,and truly love God and our fellow man.
 Anyone who desires to learn how to live the Christian life in accordance with Christ's commands does well to turn to St. Maximus for that help.
 Indeed, his writings take up a greater portion of the famous Philokalia, the handbook of Eastern Orthodox spirituality, than those of any other writer.

 Some information on his tomb in the Republic of Georgia may be found here: http://orthodoxword.wordpress.com/2013/01/21/the-tomb-of-st-maximus-the-confessor/

 A Longer Answer